APIDevTools/swagger-cli/README.md

     -r, --dereference           Fully dereference all $ref pointers

-    -f, --format <spaces>       Formats the JSON output using the given number of spaces (the default is 2 spaces)
+    -f, --format <spaces>       Formats the output using the given number of spaces (the default is 2 spaces)

     -t, --type <filetype>       Defines the output file type.
 The valid values are: json, yaml (the default is JSON)

+    -w, --wrap <column>         Set the line length for YAML strings (the default is no wrapping)
 ```